HonbraDev/honbra-web/README.md

 ---

-Thank you for comping to my Ted talk.
+Thank you for coming to my Ted talk.